Mastitis treatment usually involves:

 - Self-care.
 Rest, continue breast-feeding and drink extra fluids to help your body fight the breast infection.

-If your mastitis doesn't clear up after taking antibiotics, check back with your doctor.
+If your mastitis doesn't clear up after taking antibiotics, it is important to follow up with your doctor so he or she can decide if you need further testing.